 Draw Closer to the Divine

-In the Eastern Orthodox Church, icons play an important role in the life of the church as “windows into heaven.”
-The Western liturgical tradition brings a little bit of the awe and wonder of Heaven to the people with its approach to sacred art.
+Sacred art brings a little bit of the awe and wonder of Heaven to the people here on earth.
 Sculpture, painting, fresco, stained glass, and architecture work together to create an otherworldly experience, engaging all of our God-given senses.
 Each work of art points heavenward, directing our attention and focus to the Divine.

 In this world where we spend a significant amount of time connecting through screens, sacred spaces are more necessary than ever.
-We can access the best homilies in the world in an instant, but in a well-designed sacred space that cares for the whole person.
+We can access the best homilies in the world in an instant on a myriad of devices, but it is a rare and beautiful thing to be present a well-designed sacred space that cares for the whole person.

-Patrick Murphy, an organ builder, observed that going to Mass with a real pipe organ might be the only time that a person hears live music, played by a real person, on a carefully crafted instrument.
+Organ maker, Patrick Murphy, observes that going to Mass with a real pipe organ might be the only time that a person hears live music, played by human hands, on a carefully crafted instrument.
 We are all so plugged in each week.
-We listen to music on our phones with our earbuds in.
-It is a private experience.
+We listen to music on our phones with our earbuds in our ears; a completely private experience.
 If we look at art at all it is through a screen.
 At church, the music and art are real, made with real human hands.

 We don't only worship God with our minds, but with our whole selves, all of our senses.
 When we have an aesthetic experience, we are awake, fully connected in body, spirit, and mind.
-It is the opposite of an anesthetic experience.
+It is the opposite of an anesthetic experience, where we experience a nothingness.
 Jesus bids us to love God in this way, “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind; Love your neighbor as yourself.”
-Worship with your whole person, so that you may be enabled to love your neighbors.
+Worship with your whole person, so that you may be spiritually and aesthetically nourished.
+Then, filled go and love your neighbors.

 Sacred art is so much more than mere decoration.
 Art is always a spiritual act, but with sacred art, there is that hope that the piece you made, carefully, painstakingly, lovingly with your own hands, somehow connects the viewer to something, Someone Higher.